ChrisCummins/pip-db/Documentation/ProjectPlan.md

 then be patched.
-Using this model of development ensures that all work undertaken is relevant to the project and directly affects progress, minimising the amount of time wastage and increasing the stability of the codebase by ensuring adequate test coverage \cite{Martin2011}.
+Using this model of development ensures that all work undertaken is relevant to the project and directly affects progress, minimising the amount of time wastage and increasing the stability of the codebase by ensuring adequate test coverage (Martin, 2011).

 ![image](plan/assets/flow-tdd.png)
 Figure 7: A single iteration of the project’s test-driven development workflow